complate/complate.github.io/content/what-is-jsx.md

 ### Special Cases for Boolean Attributes

-Attributes without an explicit value in a JSX expression are interpreted as having the boolean value `true`.
-This means that the following two JSX blocks are identical:
+JSX supports a shorthand for boolean parameters, thus the following two statements are identical:

 ```jsx
 <button disabled>